 HAZARD MITIGATION AND PREPAREDNESS INITIATIVES STAKEHOLDER/ PARTNER Covid-19 1.
 Change community behaviour to prevent infection, through sustainable and affordable interventions based on current evidence.
 2. Shift to indicators of health service pressure.
 Ensure ongoing surveillance, particularly with hospitalisations.
 While we will be vigilant of the growth of cases, our primary focus will be on health service pressure so that we save lives.
 3. Support and maintain our mass vaccination campaign, because it remains the most important intervention that we have to protect our health system.
 4. Triage our health platform to ensure we have the capacity needed to respond.
 This will be done through pre-determined triggers that will enable us to bring field hospital and other capacity online when it is needed.
-5. Maintain comprehensive health service, with a particular focus on mitigating the impact that de-escalation may have on chronic disease care 6.
-Safeguard the well-being of healthcare workers, through vaccination as well as healing and mental health programmes Getting vaccinated against COVID-19 is of utmost ပိ chronic disease care 6.
-Safeguard the well-being of healthcare workers, through vaccination as well as healing and mental health programmes importance.
-If you have not been vaccinated as yet, register in the following ways: visit https://vaccine.enroll.health.gov.za/#/ (the link can also be found on www.westerncape.gov.za) dial 134832# and follow the prompts (FREE on all South African Networks); or WhatsApp the word REGISTER to 0600 123456 Contributed to the Solidarity Fund
+5. Maintain comprehensive health service, with a particular focus on mitigating the impact that de-escalation may have on chronic disease care Covi focus on mitigating the impact that de-escalation may have on

-HAZARD MITIGATION AND PREPAREDNESS INITIATIVES STAKEHOLDER/ PARTNER 1.1 Commission a qualified Electrical Engineer to assess the Ladismith Power Network and to compile a Network Distribution Upgrade Plan to be completed in a 4-year timeframe.
-KDM/Infrastructure Energy security 1.2 Upgrade the overhead electricity cables that dates from the 1970's to modern below ground cables and distribution transformers in line with current best practices and standards.
-(This trenching can be done in conjunction with the laying of Fibre optic cables). ii 1.3 Upgrade transformers for distribution.
+HAZARD MITIGATION AND PREPAREDNESS INITIATIVES STAKEHOLDER/ PARTNER 1.1 Commission a qualified Electrical Engineer to assess the KDM/Infrastructure Ladismith Power Network and to compile a Network Distribution Upgrade Plan to be completed in a 4-year timeframe.
+1.2 Upgrade the overhead electricity cables that dates from uri the 1970's to modern below ground cables and Sec distribution transformers in line with current best practices Energy security and standards.
+(This trenching can be done in conjunction with the laying of Fibre optic cables).
+Ene 1.3 Upgrade transformers for distribution.
 1.4 Implement 'n standardised maintenance plan to continuously upgrade and maintain the power network.
 1.5 Implement the Western Cape Provincial Government plan for small scale, grid tie, home electricity generation.
-Fire Rescue and al fires A structured and integrated campaign to raise the awareness of the general public on fire prevention and fire risk reduction.
-This should include the correct emergency numbers for emergencies Emergency Services Veld and Structural A structured programme based on the needs identified in the remote areas to recruit, train and equip volunteers to assist with area-based fire prevention and response teams.
-Establishment of satellite fire stations in remote areas.
-The entire early warning strategies must be revised and updated and be made user friendly for those who are at risk.
-Disaster Management Services
+Fire Rescue and A structured and integrated campaign to raise the awareness of the general public on fire prevention and fire risk reduction.
+Emergency Veld and Structural fires This should include the correct emergency numbers for emergencies Services rra Disaster icti A structured programme based on the needs identified in the Management ) Str remote areas to recruit, train and equip volunteers to assist Services P with area-based fire prevention and response teams. ild ar Establishment of satellite fire stations in remote areas. \ The entire early warning strategies must be revised and updated and be made user friendly for those who are at risk.